ibrahmaksan/C-Projelerim/README.md

 # My Projects

-I will share codes in C and Python written by me.
+I will share codes in C